 Observe the processes near at hand, then connect these to larger processes.
 From there it’s a short leap to core concepts of earth science, which in turn can be connected to other topics across the sciences.

 Just as Filippelli talks about “processes,” Walker likes to emphasize “systems” as a way to make earth science come alive.

 How do rocks form, change, shift over time?
 How does water enter the ecosystem, where does it go?
-“By looking at entire systems, it gives you a useful tool for taking any large, complex idea and breaking it down into manageable components,” he said.
+“By looking at entire systems, it gives you a useful tool for taking any large, complex idea and breaking it down into manageable components,” he says.

 “When you first learn about something like plate tectonics, that is a big concept, thinking that the entire surface of the Earth is always moving and being transformed.
 When students try to think about these big ideas it can be a little bit overwhelming.
-Turning it into a system makes it a little more accessible, a little less intimidating,” he said.
+Turning it into a system makes it a little more accessible, a little less intimidating,” he notes.

 “You can apply the systems approach at multiple scales.
 One system can be nested within another system.
 So within the rock cycle you can break down sedimentary rock into a smaller system.
 Or you could scale up, to see how the rock cycle fits into the formation of the solar system.
-It’s all the same basic kind of thinking,” he said.
+It’s all the same basic kind of thinking,” he says.

 Dig in the Dirt

 “One of the best ways to put earth sciences into any STEM program is to provide students with opportunities to garden,” says Donna Grim, principal of Green Valley Elementary School in Danville, CA.